open-resources/stats_bank/content/public/003.Probability/Topic Outcome/27-31-defining-probability-q311/defining_probability_q311.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Educational Attainment of Couples
+        title: Educational Attainment of Couples
-    params_male_9_less: '0.01'
-    params_male_9_to_12: '0.07'
+      male_9_less: '0.17'
+      male_9_to_12: '0.18'
-    params_male_HS: '0.19'
+      male_HS: '0.19'
-    params_male_some_college: '0.25'
-    params_male_associates: '0.26'
-    params_male_bachelors: '0.15'
+      male_some_college: '0.18'
+      male_associates: '0.18'
+      male_bachelors: '0.07'
+      male_graduate_or_professional: '0.03'
+      female_9_less: '0.24'
+      female_9_to_12: '0.02'
+      female_HS: '0.27'
-    params_male_graduate_or_professional: '0.06'
+      female_some_college: '0.06'
-    params_female_9_less: '0.14'
-    params_female_9_to_12: '0.16'
-    params_female_HS: '0.22'
-    params_female_some_college: '0.20'
-    params_female_associates: '0.08'
+      female_associates: '0.15'
-    params_female_bachelors: '0.19'
+      female_bachelors: '0.19'
-    params_female_graduate_or_professional: '0.01'
+      female_graduate_or_professional: '0.07'
+      part4:
+        ans1:
-    params_part4_ans1_value: 'Yes'
+          value: 'Yes'
-    params_part4_ans1_feedback: Not quite.
+          feedback: Not quite.
 Assumptions required in part 3 include assuming that the education level of the husband and wife are independent and that the decision to get married is unrelated to education level.
 The husband/wife independence assumption is probably not reasonable, because people often marry another person with a comparable level of education.
 We will leave it to you to think about whether the second assumption is reasonable.
+        ans2:
-    params_part4_ans2_value: 'No'
+          value: 'No'
-    params_part4_ans2_feedback: Great!
+          feedback: Great!
 You got it.
 Assumptions required in part 3 include assuming that the education level of the husband and wife are independent and that the decision to get married is unrelated to education level.
 The husband/wife independence assumption is probably not reasonable, because people often marry another person with a comparable level of education.
 We will leave it to you to think about whether the second assumption is reasonable.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 The table below shows the distribution of education level attained by US residents by gender based on data collected in the 2010 American Community Survey.

 <!-- |                                 | Male | Female |